Higher direct images of snc ideal sheaves: Introduction

-\begin{theorem}[{\cref{cor:complex-on-Z}}] Let \(S\) be an excellent noetherian scheme and let \(\lsp{X}\) and \(\lsp{Y}\) be simple normal crossing pairs separated and of finite type over \(S\).
-Suppose \(\lsp{X}, \lsp{Y}\) are properly birational over \(S\) in the sense that there is a commutative diagram
+\todo{Note that this has different hypotheses on the base scheme than CR11.
+Probably one can reduce from their arbitrary \(S \) to this excellent Noetherian one by Noetherian approximation??
+Should point this out.} \begin{theorem}[{\cref{cor:complex-on-Z}}] Let \(S\) be an excellent noetherian scheme and let \(\lsp{X}\) and \(\lsp{Y}\) be simple normal crossing pairs separated and of finite type over \(S\).
+Suppose \(\lsp{X}\) and \( \lsp{Y}\) are properly birational over \(S\) in the sense that there is a commutative diagram